practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/Blaise Pascal Compiler/README.md

 Good news: so far, I haven't been forced to change my source code for the Blaise Pascal Compiler to get an executable compiled with the QBE compiler backend!

-First step is to change the compilation command to this:
+First step is to change the first compilation command to this:

 ```
 $ blaise --unit-path $HOME/scripts/Blaise_Pascal_Compiler/blaise-v0.13.0-linux-x86_64/stdlib-src \
 --source random_streams_for_perf_stats_blaise.pp \
 --emit-ir > random_streams_for_perf_stats.qbe
-$ head random_streams_for_perf_stats.qbe
 $ head -n 5 random_streams_for_perf_stats.qbe
 # Unit: Generics.Defaults